The Ultimate Guide to Your First Trip to Europe

 Finally, evaluate quality over luxury when it comes to your accommodations.
 Ensure you are assessing where you can stay within walking distance of the sites you want to see.
 Check to see if hotels are offering complimentary breakfast or concierge services that may help you during your time of stay.

-Doing adequate research will ensure that you allocate the appropriate budget for your trip.
-For example, you can research which restaurants you can get a tasty meal for an affordable price, see discounted travel options, and maybe even receive vacation package deals!
+Doing adequate research will help you allocate the right budget for your trip.
+For example, you can find affordable restaurants with delicious meals, discover discounted travel options, and even find vacation package deals!

 3. Don’t Try to Go Everywhere at Once

 There are so many European cities worth exploring, but you can’t visit them all at once!
-By visiting too many cities in too short of time, you will miss the opportunity to truly soak in each city’s culture and character.
-In addition, many hours will be spent traveling between cities.
+If you’re planning your first time trip to Europe, be mindful of your itinerary.
+By visiting too many cities in a short amount of time, you’ll miss the chance to truly experience each city’s culture and character.
+In addition, a lot of your time will be spent traveling to Europe for the first time between cities, which can make the trip feel rushed.

-Narrowing down the cities you visit allows you to maximize your time in each city.
-Some of the most memorable moments are when you have spare time to explore a street where many locals reside or visit a fresh farmer’s market and picnic on the lawn.
+Narrowing down the cities you visit lets you maximize your time in each place.
+Some of the most memorable moments come when you have the chance to explore a local street or visit a fresh farmer’s market and enjoy a picnic on the lawn.

-Plan to have a couple of days in each city and choose major cities that are easy to travel between.
-This will help you plan your trip and enjoy your time in Europe more.
-The more time you have in each town, the more opportunity you have to enjoy it truly.
-You can pick the best itinerary in Europe here.
+Plan to spend a couple of days in each destination, focusing on major cities that are easy to travel between.
+This will help you plan your first time Europe itineraries more effectively and make the most of your time.
+The more time you have in each place, the more you’ll be able to truly experience it.
+Check out some great first time traveling to Europe itinerary options to help you get started.

 On a 7-day trip, consider visiting the following cities: